 These two spots are the perfect spot to view the Spectra light show!
 Check the Spectra Light & Water show schedule here.

-For some culture & history: Raffles Hotel Long Bar
+For some culture & history: Long Bar at Raffles Hotel

 If you’ve heard of the Singapore Sling – well, look no further!
 The Long Bar is where the drink was invented.
-While I personally think the Singapore Sling is way too sweet and overpriced, I loved the charm of the Long Bar itself.
+While I personally think the Singapore Sling is way too sweet and overpriced (it’s $32!!), I loved the charm of the Long Bar itself.
 The Long Bar features countless notable guests, such as Ernest Hemingway, Elizabeth Taylor and Alfred Hitchcock.
-At the bar, you’ll also notice peanut shells scattered around the floor – this is part of the long tradition left from the colonial times and quite possibly the only place in squeaky clean Singapore where littering is encouraged.
+At the bar, you’ll also notice peanut shells scattered around the floor – this is part of the long tradition left from the colonial times and quite possibly the only place in squeaky clean Singapore where littering is actually encouraged!

 For Trendy Bars and Cocktails: Head to Keong Saik Street and Duxton Hill